Siraj-ud-Daulah: Battle of Plassey

 The Battle of Plassey (or Palashi) is widely considered the turning point in the history of the subcontinent, marking the start of British rule in India.
-After Siraj-ud-Daulah's conquest of Calcutta, the British sent fresh troops from Madras to recapture the fort and avenge the attack.
+After Siraj-ud-Daulah's conquest of Calcutta, Clive took fresh troops from Madras to recapture the fort and avenge the attack.
 A retreating Siraj-ud-Daulah met the British at Plassey.
 He had to make camp 27 miles away from Murshidabad.
 On 23 June 1757 Siraj-ud-Daulah called on Mir Jafar because he was saddened by the sudden fall of Mir Mardan who was a very dear companion of Siraj in battles.
 The Nawab asked for help from Mir Jafar.
 Mir Jafar advised Siraj to retreat for that day.
 The Nawab made the blunder in giving the order to stop the fight.
 Following his command, the soldiers of the Nawab were returning to their camps.
 At that time, Robert Clive attacked the soldiers with his army.
 At such a sudden attack, the army of Siraj became undisciplined and could think of no way to fight.
-Much of the army retreated, betrayed by a conspiracy plotted by Jagat Seth, Mir Jafar, Krishna Chandra and Omichund among other; Siraj lost the battle and had to escape.
+Much of the army retreated.
+Betrayed by the conspiracy plotted by, Siraj lost the battle and had to escape.
 He rode away and went first to Murshidabad, specifically to Heerajheel or Motijheel, his palace at Mansurganj.
 He ordered his principal commanders to engage their troops for his safety, but as he was bereft of power due to the loss at Plassey, they were reluctant to offer unquestioning support.
 Some advised him to deliver himself up to the English, but Siraj equated this with treachery.
 Others proposed he should encourage the army with greater rewards, and this he seemed to approve of.
 Yet the numbers in his retinue were considerably diminished.
 Soon he dispatched most of the women of his harem to Purneah, under the protection of Mohanlal, with gold and elephants.
-Then, with his principal consort Lutf-un-Nisa and very few attendants, Siraj began his escape towards Patna by boat, but Mir jafar's soldiers reached the spot and seized him.
-They held Siraj by the waist and captured him.
-They brought him back to the Palace and locked him in the prison.
+Then, with his principal consort Lutf-un-Nisa and very few attendants, Siraj began his escape towards Patna by boat, but was eventually captured and confiscated by Mir Jafar.
+Mir jafar held Siraj around the waist and dragged him to the palace.
+Mir jafar locked up Siraj afterwards.

 Death

-Mir Jafar held Siraj-ud-Daulah by the waist and dragged him out of the prison.
-He tied Siraj by a waist chain and brought him forcibly to Namak Haram Deorhi on 2 July 1757.
 Siraj-ud-Daulah was executed on 2 July 1757 by Mohammad Ali Beg under orders from Mir Miran, son of Mir Jafar in Namak Haram Deorhi as part of the agreement between Mir Jafar and the British East India Company.

-Siraj-ud-Daulah's tomb is located at Khushbagh, Murshidabad.
-It is marked with a simple but elegant one-storied mausoleum, surrounded by gardens.
+Siraj-ud-Daulah's tomb is located at Khushbagh, Murshidabad, surrounded by gardens.